Christopher-I/UNICEFConnectKids/README.md

 <h2 name="Documentation">Documentation</h2>

-Goal: Create a dapp that manages internet connectivity and transactions for schools across the world in a fair, transparent and self sustaining approach.
+Goal: Create a dapp that manages internet connectivity and transactions for schools across the world in a fair, transparent and self-sustaining approach.

 <h3 name="ScopeandOverview">Scope and Overview</h3>